eXist-db/monex/README.md

 $ mvn package
 ```

-The resultant XAR will be in the `target/` folder.
+The resulting XAR will be in the `target/` folder.